stsievert/salmon/docs/source/samplers.rst

 The defaults and complete details are in :class:`~salmon.triplets.manager.Config`.

-Multiple classes of the same name
+Multiple samplers of the same name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If two classes with different purposes want to be used, the key ``class`` is
+If two samplers with different purposes want to be used, the key ``class`` is used to specify which type of sampler should be used:
-used:

 .. code-block:: yaml